Matteo Leonardi

 Leggi in italiano

-Matteo is an energy and environment expert with more than 20 years’ experience in decarbonization policies, regulation of energy markets, design and assessment of incentive schemes for renewables and energy efficiency, innovative environmental mechanisms and tax reforms.
+Matteo is an expert in energy and environment with over 20 years of experience in decarbonisation policies, energy market regulation, the design and evaluation of incentive schemes for renewables and energy efficiency, innovative environmental mechanisms and tax reforms.

-Matteo Leonardi holds a degree in Economic History on environmental responsibility of energy industries and an MSc in Environmental Technology-Energy Policy at the Imperial College of London.
+Matteo Leonardi holds a Bachelor of Arts in Economic History on Environmental Responsibility of Energy Industries and a Master of Science in Environmental Technology-Energy Policy from Imperial College London.

 Pubblicazioni di Matteo Leonardi